Gothic-Modding-Community/gmc/docs/zengin/meshes/portals.md

 ![](../../assets/images/portals/indoor_modeling1.png)

-**Additional notes for modeling:**
+**Additional notes for level modeling:**

-- Polys are not allowed to penetrate each other
+- Polys must not penetrate each other.
-- All polys that cannot be seen by the player from any permitted, legal position/angle must be eliminated.
+- Remove all polys that are never visible to the player.
-- It is important to ensure that there is really no space between polygons that are supposed to form a gap-free surface.
-For example, the bottom edge of a wall should be identical to an edge of the floor and therefore rest directly on the floor.
+- Ensure no gaps between polygons meant to form a continuous surface.
+For example, the bottom edge of a wall should align perfectly with the floor edge.
 Basically, this requirement means precise vertex placement.
-This could be achieved, for example, with a fine grid for vertex placement.
-- Indoor levels (as opposed to outdoor levels) should be modeled to be completely enclosed.
-This means that if you (purely theoretically) filled a level with water, then the level's mesh would have no gaps or 'leaks' from which water could escape.
-This point is very important!
-Great care should be taken to ensure that there are no gaps between the polys.
-'Waterproof' or 'leak-free' can be defined as follows:
+- Indoor levels must be completely enclosed, with no gaps or 'leaks'.
+This means:
-    - You cannot set up a line of sight between a point inside the level and a point outside the level.
+    - No line of sight from inside to outside the level.
-    - There are no 'paper walls' or polys whose invisible backside can be seen from within the level.
+    - No 'paper walls' where the invisible backside is visible from within.
-    - There must be no polys whose front cannot be seen from any position within the level.
-Or to put it another way: no poly can have its front side in contact with the 'nothing' surrounding the level.
-A negative example: a cube with 4 walls facing outwards is placed in the middle of the empty space around the level ⇒ not allowed!
+    - No polys with fronts that can't be seen from any position inside the level.
-- In general, so-called 'T-junctions' should be avoided by inserting collinear vertices into polygons.
+- Avoid 'T-junctions' by adding collinear vertices to polygons.

-[^1]: Inspired by the article about potrals from [Gothic Editing Wiki](https://wiki.worldofgothic.de/doku.php?id=zengin:portale)
+[^1]: Inspired by the article about portals from [Gothic Editing Wiki](https://wiki.worldofgothic.de/doku.php?id=zengin:portale)
 [^2]: Special thanks to Anrez_ for help with images and naming conventions explanation.